 In this analysis we will be looking at the gold townships highlighted by the WMH Arizona Gold Map and identifying which have the highest potential for gold discovery.

-Note: township PLSS numbers cited in this article are in the same format used in the BLM LR2000 application, and can be copied and pasted directly into the LR2000 search form.
+Township PLSS numbers cited in this article are in the same format used in the BLM MLRS application, and can be copied and pasted directly into the MLRS search form.

 Claim counts were created using BLM active placer claim data distributed on August 1, 2020.